Balance of payments: Components

 The current account shows the net amount of a country's income if it is in surplus, or spending if it is in deficit.
 It is the sum of the balance of trade (net earnings on exports minus payments for imports), factor income (earnings on foreign investments minus payments made to foreign investors) and unilateral transfers.
 These items include transfers of goods and services or financial assets between the home country and the rest of the world.
 Private transfer payments refer to gifts made by individuals and nongovernmental institutions to foreigners.
 Governmental transfers refer to gifts or grants made by one government to foreign residents or foreign governments.
 When investment income and unilateral transfers are combined with the balance on goods and services, we arrive at the current account balance.
 It is called the current account as it covers transactions in the "here and now" – those that don't give rise to future claims.

 The capital account records the net change in ownership of foreign assets.
 It includes the reserve account (the foreign exchange market operations of a nation's central bank), along with loans and investments between the country and the rest of world (but not the future interest payments and dividends that the loans and investments yield; those are earnings and will be recorded in the current account).
 If a country purchases more foreign assets for cash than the assets it sells for cash to other countries, the capital account is said to be negative or in deficit.

 The term "capital account" is also used in the narrower sense that excludes central bank foreign exchange market operations: Sometimes the reserve account is classified as "below the line" and so not reported as part of the capital account.

 Expressed with the broader meaning for the capital account, the BoP identity states that any current account surplus will be balanced by a capital account deficit of equal size – or alternatively a current account deficit will be balanced by a corresponding capital account surplus:

 The balancing item, which may be positive or negative, is simply an amount that accounts for any statistical errors and assures that the current and capital accounts sum to zero.
 By the principles of double entry accounting, an entry in the current account gives rise to an entry in the capital account, and in aggregate the two accounts automatically balance.
 A balance isn't always reflected in reported figures for the current and capital accounts, which might, for example, report a surplus for both accounts, but when this happens it always means something has been missed – most commonly, the operations of the country's central bank – and what has been missed is recorded in the statistical discrepancy term (the balancing item).

 An actual balance sheet will typically have numerous sub headings under the principal divisions.
-For example, entries under Current account might include:
+For example, entries under the current account might include: